dev-mission/devmission.org/_posts/2018-07-02-latino-community-foundation-gala-fund-a-need-grant.md

 July 2nd, 2018
-Latino Community Foundation (LCF) Gala Fund-a-Need Program Grant Award I am pleased to announce that the Latino Community Foundation (LCF) has approved a $16,000 grant to Dev Mission from the Gala Fund-a-Need Program to support our mission to unleash the power of Latino youth as the next generation of tech talent in the Mission and beyond.
+Latino Community Foundation (LCF) Gala Fund-a-Need Program Grant Award I am pleased to announce that the Latino Community Foundation (LCF) has approved a grant to Dev Mission from their Gala Fund-a-Need Program to support our mission to unleash the power of Latino youth as the next generation of tech talent in the Mission and beyond.

 ###
 About Dev Mission: